EarthEdSTEM/earthed-iot-programs-tutorials/T_Water_Level_Sensor.md

 Collect the parts
 -----------------
 1.Leave the water level sensor and micro:bit connected to the SensorBit.
-2.Attach the OLED display making sure the 'G' Pin is match to the 'G' label on the I2C connector on teh micro:bit.
+2.Attach the OLED display making sure the 'G' Pin is matched to the 'G' label on the I2C connector on the micro:bit.
 ![image](https://raw.githubusercontent.com/EarthEdSTEM/earthed-iot-programs-tutorials/master/Images/T_OLED/OLED_Connections.png)

-## Step 2 Nested Conditionals
+### Step 2 Nested Conditionals
 Coding: Create a conditional statement
 -------------------------------------
 Conditional statements allow a question or query to be made, with actions taken based on the result.